'Unite the Right' jurors to begin third day of deliberations

 James Alex Fields Jr. of Maumee, Ohio, is serving life in prison for murder and hate crimes for the car attack.
 He is also named as a defendant in the lawsuit.

-During the trial, the defendants attempted to distance themselves from Fields.
-Several defendants testified that they resorted to violence only after they or their associates were attacked.
+During the trial for the lawsuit, the defendants attempted to distance themselves from Fields.
+Several testified that they resorted to violence only after they or their associates were attacked.

 The lawsuit is being funded by Integrity First for America, a nonprofit civil rights organization.